 Looking for a way to help out?
 Thanks for considering volunteering at Ministry with Community (MwC).
-For any questions or to schedule a tour, contact Megan Stull, Volunteer Coordinator at 343-6073 ext.
+For any questions or to schedule a tour, contact Megan Stull, Volunteer and Operations Coordinator at 343-6073 ext.
 134 or email@example.com.

-Current Volunteer Needs
+Current Volunteer Needs Position Descriptions Below:

 Barber/Beautician: Licensed volunteers can provide cuts and styles in our barber shop.
 These services are offered to all of our members.
 The volunteer may use their own products; however, some products will be provided.
 Volunteers who would like to work in our barber shop must be licensed and have experience in hair-styling and be willing and able to cut hair of all genders and ethnicity.
-Hours are set by the volunteer and Volunteer Coordinator.

 Computer Lab Assistant: The Computer Lab Volunteer works with our members 1-on-1 to access job and housing resources, work on resumes, follow up on leads, etc. This position is crucial to helping our members improve themselves both personally and professional.
 Volunteers in this position must possess basic knowledge of computers, the internet, and Microsoft Office.
 Computer Lab Volunteers are asked to work at least one 2 hour shift weekly.
 Weekday shifts from 8am-5pm are available.
-Hours are set by the volunteer and the Member Services Coordinator.

 Gleaning Volunteers: Gleaners are volunteers that pick up food donations from local restaurants, coffee shops, and grocery stores and bring them to Ministry with Community.
 Volunteers must provide their own transportation for food donation pick-ups.
 This position is perfect for someone with a busy schedule who is unable to serve onsite at MwC but is still looking to give back to their community.
 Gleaners are able to set their schedule based upon the donations available and the availability on the gleaning calendar.
 To access the gleaning calendar, contact the Volunteer Coordinator.

 Phone Room Volunteers: The Phone Room Volunteer helps support the front desk staff/volunteers by directing phone calls to the correct extension/person.
 Unlike the front desk position the Phone Room Volunteer will have their own room to take calls in.
 It requires less interaction with our members and more interaction with community members on the phone.
 Hours are flexible.
-The volunteer will work with the Member Services Coordinator to set a schedule.

 Piano Player/Musician: Musicians are needed to help provide entertain our members during meal service.
 Musicians are expected to play for the entire hour.
 A piano is provided by Ministry with Community.
 We ask that musicians bring their own sheet music.
 Other types of musicians are welcome to play during our meal services as long as they can provide their own instruments and sheet music.
-Volunteers will work with the Volunteer Coordinator to set their schedule.

 Library: We have a wonderful selection of donated books here at MwC we want to get into the hands of our members.
 Volunteers who sign up for library simply roll out our book shelf cart into the member’s commons area.
 The volunteer will have a notebook where they simple fill in the sheets inside with the name of the book, date it is given out and member’s name.
-Volunteering for the library is one of the most flexible volunteer opportunities that we have at MwC as far as scheduling.
-Volunteers set their hours with Volunteer Coordinator.